JuliaGeodynamics/JustPIC.jl/docs/src/marker_chain.md

 advect_markerchain!(chain, method, velocity, grid_vxi, dt)
 ```

-where `method` is the time integration method of the advection equation, `velocity` is a tuple containing the velocity field arrays $velocity_i$, `grid_vxi` is a tuple containing the grids of the velocity components on the staggered grid, and `t` is the time step.
+where `method` is the time integration method of the advection equation, `velocity` is a tuple containing the arrays of the velocity field, `grid_vxi` is a tuple containing the grids of the velocity components on the staggered grid, and `t` is the time step.

 ## Example